CoderElectronics/dmon-worker/README.md

 # dmon-worker

-A project template for Rust, helping to structure your projects according to best practices.
+Worker for to log system stats to dmon-server.
+More info to come.

 ## Building